Jan 22, 2025

 Enforcement Authority: By Colorado Revised Statutes 23-5-107.
 Authority of Governing Boards, Parking.

-Safety Escort Service: Upon request, PPSC Campus Police officers will provide safety escorts between campus buildings and parking lots, including between the Downtown Campus and the Antlers parking garage, during the open building hours.
-Anyone who wishes an escort may call the Campus Police office at 719-502-2900/2911 or stop by Centennial Campus room A-100, Downtown Campus S-101, or Rampart Range Campus N-106.
+Safety Escort Service: Upon request, PPSC Campus Police officers will provide safety escorts between campus buildings and parking lots, including between the Downtown Campus and the Antlers parking garage, during times when the buildings are open.
+Anyone who wishes an escort may call the Campus Police office at 719-502-2900 or stop by Centennial Campus room A-100, Downtown Campus S-101, Rampart Range Campus N-106, or CHES room 105A.

 Behavioral Intervention Team (BIT)